MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/resolve-submission-issues.md

 ## Resolve issues and resubmit your app

-Your app must pass the functional and validation test for being listed on the Teams Store.
-Let's look at the process to successfully list your app on the Teams Store.
+For your app to be listed on the Teams Store, it must pass both functional and validation tests.
+Here's the process to ensure successful listing of your app.

 :::image type="content" source="../../../assets/images/submission/resolve-submission-issues.png" alt-text="The image illustrates the process for resolving issues prior to resubmitting the app on Partner Center.":::